 - In relation to space.
 Jeremiah 23:23-24 says, “‘Am I only a God nearby’, declares the Lord, ‘and not a God far away?
 Who can hide in secret places so that I cannot see them?’ declares the Lord.
 ‘Do not I fill heaven and earth?’ declares the Lord.”
 We could call this attribute omnipresence.

-- In regards to power.
+- In regard to power.
 Matthew 19:26 says, “Jesus looked at them and said, ‘With man this is impossible, but with God all things are possible.’”
 This attribute is generally called omnipotence.
-Over a hundred time in the Scripture, God is referred to as God Almighty, another reference to his omnipotence.
+Over a hundred times in the Scripture, God is referred to as God Almighty, another reference to his omnipotence.

 God has personhood.
-He is not some great cosmic force, but has personality, is self-consciousness and capable of having relationships.
-That God is a person, not a human, is at least partially expressed by having a name.
-In Exodus 3:13-14 Moses asks God for his name and God responds with “I Am”.
+He is not some great cosmic force, but has personality, is self-consciousness, and is capable of having relationships.
+That God is a person is at least partially expressed by having a name.
+In Exodus 3:13-14, Moses asked God for his name, and God responded with “I Am”.
 Only one with self-awareness can identify himself with a name.
-Repeatedly throughout scripture you also see God interacting with people, often expressing a desire for relationship with people.
+Repeatedly throughout Scripture, you also see God interacting with people, often expressing a desire for a relationship with people.

 God is love.
 1 John 4:16 says, “God is love.
 Whoever lives in love lives in God, and God in them.”
 God is not loving; he is love.
 Love is sharing of oneself with another, and God does this for us.
 John 3:16 expresses this with, “for God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”

 God is merciful.
-He has compassion on a poor and helpless people.
+He has compassion for poor and helpless people.
 Romans 9:17, speaking about God’s gift of righteousness, says, “It does not, therefore, depend on human desire or effort, but on God’s mercy.”

 God has all of these attributes in full measure.
 He is not a little of this and a little of that.
 But he is each of these to the fullest amount possible.
 As expressed above, these attributes are in complete union and harmony with each other.
 God is the standard for all of these attributes.
 We do not judge God’s love based on some external standard.
 Rather he is the standard by which we can judge love.
 And the same applies to all of God’s attributes.

 The Shema, in Deuteronomy 6:4-9 begins with “Hear, O Israel: The Lord our God, the Lord is one.”
-When Jesus is asked for the greatest commandment, Mark 12:28-30, he replies by quoting this portion of the Shema.
-This affirms that, at least for Israel, and Jesus, that there is only one God; they are monotheistic.
+When Jesus was asked for the greatest commandment, Mark 12:28-30, he replied by quoting this portion of the Shema.
+This affirms that, at least for Israel, and Jesus, there is only one God; they are monotheistic.
 James 2:19, 1 Corinthians 8:4-6, and 1 Timothy 2:5-6 also affirm that there is only one God.

 Father: Jesus talks about his Father often, and the other New Testament writers used this term for God as well.
-In Matthew 6:26 the Father feeds the birds of the air while in v.30 God clothes the grass of the field.
-In this passage Jesus is using God and Father interchangeably.
+In Matthew 6:26, the Father feeds the birds of the air, while in Matthew 6:30, God clothes the grass of the field.
+In this passage, Jesus is using God and Father interchangeably.
 The Father, distinct from the Son, is God.

-Son: In John 10:30 Jesus says that he and the Father are one.
+Son: In John 10:30, Jesus said that he and the Father are one.
 They are distinct, and yet in some fashion are one.
-Philippians 2:5-9, in speaking of Jesus, Paul says “who being in very nature God”, affirming that Jesus is God.
-John 1:1-3; 14, Colossians 1:15-20 and Hebrews 1:1-4 all speak of Jesus as being God.
+Philippians 2:5-9, in speaking of Jesus, Paul said, “who being in very nature God”, affirming that Jesus is God.
+John 1:1-3, 14, Colossians 1:15-20 and Hebrews 1:1-4 all speak of Jesus as being God.

-Holy Spirit: In John 14:16 Jesus tells his disciples that the Father would send to them another advocate, the Spirit of truth.
-The ‘another’ in this passages indicates one who is like Jesus; this Spirit of truth is also God.
-In 1 Corinthians 3:16 Paul tells us that we are God’s temple, while in 1 Corinthians 6:19 we are the temple of the Holy Spirit; God and the Holy Spirit are synonymous here.
+Holy Spirit: In John 14:16, Jesus tells his disciples that the Father would send to them another advocate, the Spirit of truth.
+The ‘another’ in this passage indicates one who is like Jesus; this Spirit of truth is also God.
+In 1 Corinthians 3:16, Paul tells us that we are God’s temple, while in 1 Corinthians 6:19, we are the temple of the Holy Spirit; God and the Holy Spirit are synonymous here.